aljoschability/eclipse-grepadeto/README.md

-# Eclipse Core Components
+# Eclipse Graphical Ecore Pattern Detection Tooling

-This repository holds the stapade components.
+This repository contains tooling to detect patterns in ecore models which can be defined graphically.